How to claim VAT refunds

 Information to be included in the refund application

-The refund application must include the same information as the VAT return or the quarterly refund application (Form TR), including, for example, the taxpayer’s identification details, the balance of the VAT return and the grounds for the refund application.
+The refund application should be submitted by entering the relevant information in the VAT return or the quarterly refund application (TR Form); for example, the amount of the claim, the basis for claiming a refund, the right not to have to present a guarantee.

 To be able to claim a refund, the taxpayer’s VAT credit must be not less than EUR 2 582.28; the refund claimed must be greater than EUR 10.33.